Chilavert secures big win from the spot deep in injury time

 Paraguay team news

 17 year old striking sensation Gustavo Neffa of Asunción club Olimpia had netted twice in Brazil, something which also went for Cañete and forwards Buenaventura Ferreira and Alfredo Mendoza.
 He was of an impressive frame for such a young man, Neffa.
-With 1986 World Cup striker Roberto Cabañas having featured in his French club side Brest’s 1-0 home loss against Paris Saint-Germain yesterday, the teenager was definitely in contention for a starting berth again.
+With 1986 World Cup striker Roberto Cabañas having featured in his French club side Brest’s 1-0 home loss against Paris Saint-Germain yesterday, the teenager was definitely more than just in contention for a starting berth again.

 As for Olimpia, they had only two players in the squad, a fact which was perhaps a little odd considering that they had reached the Copa Libertadores final back in May.
 There they had lost on penalty shoot-out against their Colombian opponents Nacional of Medellín, who had no less than seven players in their squad of 16.
 Olimpia’s other participant in addition to Neffa was holding midfielder Jorge Guasch, who had also been a part of their 1986 squad in Mexico.

 Paraguay had been spotted in a 4-3-3 formation during the 1986 World Cup, and likewise under his successor Manera during the Copa América.
 With Ré back in charge, this seemed unlikely to change.

 It had only been a week since Colombia had got their World Cup qualification campaign up and running through that convincing 2-0 home win against neighbours Ecuador.
 The nucleus of the squad had been made up of Atlético Nacional players, and there had seemed to be little reason for manager Francesco Maturana, who was indeed also the Medellín club’s head coach, to alter much ahead of the trip to Asunción.